 As I got dressed, it started to rain harder.
 And then harder.
 I wandered around the gardens a bit more hoping the rain would let up while I was under the canopy.
 No such luck.

 So I just started walking back to town, getting completely drenched all over again.
-Basically the theme of this blog is “Pay to have a fancy geothermal bath, and then fall victim to a torrential downpour from the sky”.
+Basically the theme of this blog is “Pay to have a fancy geothermal bath, and then fall victim to a torrential downpour from the gods”.

 Side note to anybody who ever rents cars while they are travelling: I know you rented your car for your use, but if you see a lonely looking, drenched traveler walking along the road in the middle of a tropical squall, pick her up.
 Give her a ride.
 Especially if you had actually spoken to her at the mineral pools you both just left.
 It’s not your car; you don’t have to clean it.
-Have an effing heart.
+Have a heart.

 I did take a walking break half way back to town, seeking refuge on a closed restaurant covered patio.
 I sat on a bench eating peanuts willing the rain to stop so I wouldn’t slip in the flooded streets and hurt myself.
 As I am prone to do.
-The rain eventually subsided enough, and I did make my boat.
+The rain eventually subsided, and I did make my boat.

 Mineral Baths in St. Lucia